imagej/imagej.github.io/_pages/plugins/trackmate/trackmate-detectors-trackers-keys.md

 categories: [Tracking, Segmentation, Scripting]
 ---

-# Setting keys for TrackMate detectors and trackers.

 The detectors and trackers in TrackMate are configured via a set of key and values.
 In the GUI, TrackMate takes care of presenting to the user only the settings relevant to the chosen detector or tracker, but in scripts or other program, they must be known.
 This document lists all the parameters of all the current known detectors and trackers in TrackMate and shows how to configure them in your scripts and programs.

-## Configuring a detector and a tracker.
+## Configuring a detector and a tracker

 First a word of how to specify what detector / tracker to use, and how to configure them programmatically.